SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ## Split Settlement

-The split settlement feature is the easy way of doing settlements for companies with multiple sub-merchants.
-With a few easy steps, the settlement process becomes more efficient with regards to invoicing, payouts and setup for both your sub-merchants and yourself.
+The split settlement feature is an easy way of doing settlements for companies with multiple sub-merchants.
+With only a few steps, the settlement process becomes more efficient with regards to invoicing, payouts and setup for both your sub-merchants and yourself.